Skip to content

 Creator economy experts · $50M+ total creator revenue

-7 Income Streams Every Content Creator Should Have
+7 Income Streams Every Content Creator Should Build (And the Order to Build Them)

-And while you wonder how to build income diversification without spreading yourself too thin, I want you to discover that the answer isn’t doing more things.
+And while you wonder how to build income diversification without spreading yourself too thin, the answer isn’t doing more things simultaneously.
 It’s building a system where each income stream feeds the others — and the whole machine compounds.
+The right approach is sequential, not parallel.
+Build one well, then add the next.

 Income Stream #1: Brand Deals and Sponsorships

-Right now, brand partnerships are the most visible income stream in the creator economy — and for most mid-to-large creators, they’re the biggest single revenue source.
+Right now, brand partnerships are the most visible income stream in the creator economy — and for most mid-to-large creators, the biggest single revenue source.
 The key word is “mid-to-large.”
-Here’s why that matters.

-You already know that brand deals require an audience.
-What most creators don’t know is how dramatically a manager changes the rate you get for that audience.
-Brands approach you or your manager with a partnership offer.
-You negotiate — or your manager negotiates — the terms: deliverables, timeline, usage rights, exclusivity, and compensation.
-The difference between negotiating alone and having professional representation is consistently 2–5x on the rate.
+You already know brand deals require an audience.
+What most creators don’t know is how dramatically professional representation changes the rate you get for that audience.
+The difference between negotiating alone and having experienced representation is consistently 2–5x on the final rate.

 What Brand Deals Pay